Taking action through a “personal grievance”: Overview

-You must tell the controlling third party within 90 days after the action or incident that you’re unhappy about or, if you didn’t find out about it until later, within 90 days after you found out.
+You must tell the controlling third party within 90 days after the action or incident that you believe they caused or contributed to the grievance.
 Your employer can also apply to have that third party joined to your personal grievance claim and the third party can also agree to be joined after the 90 day period.
 Mediation is available to all three sides involved.

 If the Employment Relations Authority decides that the labour hire company and the controlling third party share responsibility for what happened, it can order that they both pay compensation and in proportions that reflect each one’s level of responsibility.